traveloka/harmonika/README.md

 # Harmonika

 **Harmonika** parse your Closure code to ES6.
-Based on existing project with the same purpose [xto6](https://github.com/mohebifar/xto6) with additional on-going features to support Closure.
+Extended from existing project [xto6](https://github.com/mohebifar/xto6) with additional on-going features to support Closure.

 ## Usage
 Clone this project